rackerlabs/support-how-to/content/dedicated-hosting/planned-maintenance-for-vmware-guest-introspection-drivers.md

 2) If you are on your own patching schedule, the automation will still run on your servers to remediate the issue.
-At your discretion, either (1) wait until the next set of patches are applied to your servers (devices will reboot automatically), or (2) schedule reboots through the MyRackspace portal.
+At your discretion, either (1) wait until the next set of patches are applied to your servers (devices will reboot automatically), or (2) schedule reboots through the MyRackspace Portal.

 Q: Can I reboot devices myself after the maintenance?

 A: Yes, you can reboot devices any time after the maintenance window.
 You know your operational requirements and when your devices can incur downtime.
 If you keep patching up to date, your servers will reboot the next time they are patched.
-You can also schedule reboots through the MyRackspace portal or do them manually.
+You can also schedule reboots through the MyRackspace Portal or do them manually.

 Q: Do I need to respond to this notification?